- Learning Centre

 Social distancing in the workplace

-Risk mitigation strategies to prevent the spread of COVID-19 must be implemented and followed.
-See COVID-19 Orders and Legislation for a current summary of ministerial orders, orders-in-council and legislation.
+Risk mitigation strategies to prevent further spread of COVID-19 should be implemented and followed.

 Examples of what you can do to support social distancing include: